-Lacrosse’s origins can be traced back to various indigenous tribes in North America, where the game was played for centuries before European contact.
+Lacrosse’s origins can be traced back as early as the 12th century to various Indigenous tribes in North America, where the game was played for centuries before European contact.

 The Montreal Lacrosse Club was founded in Canada, marking the beginning of organized lacrosse.

 Lacrosse gained popularity in educational institutions, leading to the establishment of various lacrosse leagues in schools and colleges.